Astig-1982/Solid-Properties-Project/TESTING.md

      dictionary changed size during iteration

 I believe this is because the external ```for loop``` will still take place after the ```nested for loop``` breaks.
-However, because the cart dictinary is modified inside the nested loop, the error occurs.
+However, because the cart dictionary is modified inside the nested loop, the error occurs.

 A way around it is to break from both the nested and external loops as soon as the ```if statement``` "discovers" that the element retrieved is an ```integer```.
 But because the external loop acts in the same way if the user is logged in or not (only the nested loop is different), this involves re-creating the whole logic of ```cart_contents``` function, even possibly creating 2 different functions for each of the situations (user logged in, user logged out).